-If you have a sewing project, some basic hand sewing stitches will get
+If you have a sewing project, some basic hand sewing stitches will

-new generation sewing machines, but they cannot give a sense of
+the new generation sewing machines, but they cannot give a sense of

 accomplishment that you get from hand sewing.

 Hand sewing is an art form that can satisfy your creative side.
-If you
+If

 How to Sew Straight Stitch

-This is a basic hand sewing stitch and as the name implies it is made
+This is a basic hand sewing stitch and as the name implies it is

 How to Sew Whip Stitch